Enzoait/Enzoait/README.md

 ##### Im looking for a company to hire me for 1 year as a sandwich course student 🥪

-- 🔭 I’m currently working at [NEXITIA](http://www.nexitia.com)
+- 🔭 I’m currently studying at [ESILV](http://www.esilv.fr)
-- 📄 I’m currently working on [Katappult](http://www.katappult.cloud)
-- 🌱 I’m currently learning React, Primefaces
+- 🌱 I’m currently learning React
 - 📫 How to reach me:
 - - Mail : enzo.aityakoub@gmail.com
   - Phone : +33 6 52 88 53 53